Internet Australia: Previous Presidents of the Internet Society Chapter over the last 30 years:

+Paul Brooks - President from 2017 - 2024.

 The organisation changed its name from Internet Society of Australia to Internet Australia.
 President George Fong commented at the time on the change "is designed to give the Society a more contemporary image in keeping with the board's determination to take a higher profile in fostering informed debate about Internet related issues."

 In September 2017 five of the board of Directors of Internet Australia indicated they would not seek re-election to allow the entity to renew itself.

-The current Internet Australia Chair is Dr Paul Brooks.
 Dr Books was outspoken on the previous direction of Internet Australia and the outgoing executive director Laurie Patton.

+The current Internet Australia Board Chair is Cheryl Langdon-Orr who was elected in December 2024, having served in a number of executive roles on the Board since the end of 2001.